trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 for cleanup.

 Let's move on to existing `gcc` rebuild to see if it follows the same override pattern as `bootstrapTools` one.
-It's override happens in `bootstrap-stage3`:
+Its override happens in `bootstrap-stage3`:

 ```nix